chel-007/chel.github.io/_posts/games/2020-09-21-vr quality headset not oculus go or gear vr.md

 ---
 layout: post-blog
 author: Chel
-title: 20+ Quality VR Headsets that are not Oculus Go, Gear VR or Daydream
+title: 15+ Quality VR Headsets that are not Oculus Go, Gear VR or Daydream
-seo: vr headsets oculus quest oculus go gear vr vr games new vr mobile vr android vr games 2020
+seo: vr headsets oculus quest oculus go gear vr vr games new vr mobile vr android vr games 2020 vr headset nitendo switch ve headset for android oculus go samsung gear vr
 description: Virtual reality headsets are only as good as the experiences they offer.
 If that statement's true, why do the gaming community debate tirelesssly over the Oculus Rift and HTC Vive HMDs.
 Starting today this shouldn't be the case for you, there are dozens of VR headsets looking to offer you great quality and experience without first cashing out on you.
 Wanna find out?
 img-src: ../assets\images\Blog\vrgames_notoculus
 ---